themitosan/R3ditor/README.md

 You can edit messages, doors, which item is in the room, change its position and its animation.
 [WIP]<br>
 Expect compatibility improvements and more features in the future!

+### ARD Map File (.ARD)
+For now this type of file cannot be fully recognized.
+Keep in mind that R3ditor is a long way from being able to change this type of file.

 ### Configuration File (.INI)
 You can create a new config. file, edit your screen resolution, use an experimental resolution scaler and more.
 [WIP] <br>
 Expect compatibility improvements and more features in the future!